Hotpoint FF175BP: Fridge identified as source of Grenfell Tower fire

-Over 60,000 units of the refrigerator identified as the source of the deadly Grenfell Tower fire were produced before the model was discontinued in 2009, according to Whirlpool.
+A Hotpoint refrigerator has been identified as the source of last week's deadly Grenfell Tower fire in London, prompting Whirlpool to ask people who own the same model to contact the company.

-London's Metropolitan Police announced Friday that last week's massive blaze originated with a Hotpoint fridge freezer manufactured by Whirlpool subsidiary Indesit.
-The U.K. government subsequently ordered an "immediate examination" of the unit by technical experts.
+The Metropolitan Police said Friday that the massive blaze originated with a Hotpoint fridge freezer manufactured by Whirlpool subsidiary Indesit.

-The government said the model had never been recalled in the country.

-Whirlpool, which acquired Italy-based Indesit in 2014, said that 64,000 units carrying the model numbers FF175BP and FF175BG were produced between March 2006 and July 2009.
-It said the number of appliances in use today would be lower because of normal obsolescence.
+Whirlpool (WHR) said in a statement that 64,000 Hotpoint units carrying the model numbers FF175BP and FF175BG had been manufactured between March 2006 and July 2009.

+It said that owners of the model should contact its customer hotline and provide their details.
+Authorities said the model had never been recalled.

-Whirlpool said it would work with authorities as they investigate the fire that left at least 79 people dead or presumed dead.
+Whirlpool, which acquired Italy-based Indesit in 2014, pledged to work with authorities as they investigate the fire that left at least 79 people dead or presumed dead.

 "We offer our most profound condolences to the victims, those who have lost loved-ones, homes, and possessions, and to their friends and families," Whirlpool said in a statement.
 "We are addressing this as a matter of utmost urgency."

-Whirlpool (WHR) said that owners of the model should contact its customer hotline.
+The U.K. government has ordered an "immediate examination" of the unit by technical experts.

-The government said that there was "no specific reason for consumers to switch off their fridge freezer pending further investigation."
+But it added that there was "no specific reason for consumers to switch off their fridge freezer pending further investigation."

+Whirlpool said that fewer than 64,000 units were likely to still be in use because of normal obsolescence.

 Related: Police considering manslaughter charges